 The API documentation is also available.

-Twilight currently supports the latest stable Rust version.
+Twilight currently supports an MSRV of Rust 1.48+.

 Although Twilight aims to design APIs right the first time, that obviously won't happen.
 A lot of effort is spent designing clear and correct interfaces.